brandonharris177/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-An adaptive websites adapt based on the size of the screen and are set at several different sizes (i.e 800px.
-500px).
+Adaptive websites adapt based on the size of the screen and are set at several different sizes (i.e 800px.
+500px).Fully responsive websites have elements that change size depending on the size of the monitor and thus function with a wide array of sizes.

 2. Describe what it means to be mobile first vs desktop first.

-Desktop first means that you design a website primarily for desktop and usually are using the (max-width) function of media queries to determine the change points for your site.
+Desktop first means that you design a website primarily for desktop and usually are using the (max-width) function of media queries to determine the change points for your site.Mobile first is the other way around with elements initially inserted with a mobile device view in mind and use the (min-width) function to adjust as the screen size changes.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?